andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

     `n / 2` or `n >> 1` gives you the number of neighbors and `n % 2` (modulus)
     gives you whether or not that cell was alive.

+[^2]: There's another optimization too you could use that would allow you to
+    ignore this and just treat a cell as its own neighbor; you'd have to tweak the live-or-dead rules slightly, but it does simplify a lot of the propagation logic.

-[^2]: For dramatic effect, I've omitted the fact that while there are only 3003
+[^3]: For dramatic effect, I've omitted the fact that while there are only 3003
     possible higher-dimensional points, there are $20^2 \times 3003$ actual unique points possible factoring in the 20x20 x-y grid.
 Still, it's a pretty big improvement over the original situation ($20^2 \times 815730721$).

-[^3]: It's also interesting to note that above 9D (where there are 7
+[^4]: It's also interesting to note that above 9D (where there are 7
     higher-dimensional coordinates), there is always at least one duplicated number.
 Although I don't really know a way to explicitly exploit that fact even now, it does mean that there's a qualitative difference between 9D and below and 10D and above: anything above 9D is...especially degenerate.

-[^4]: One useful lasting thing I did find (that I won't spend too much time on
+[^5]: One useful lasting thing I did find (that I won't spend too much time on
     here) was a way to [index into an enumeration](https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/gim68l0/)
     of all of the slice cosets (that is, all the normalized higher-dimensional